 The apostle Paul classes WHISPERINGS with the other works of the flesh.
 See Gal.
 5:19-24.
 And James 3rd chapter forbids using the tongue to discount the reputation of either God or man.
-I may have heard about someone else?
-"A man "A good name is rather to be chosen than great riches" (Prov.
+"A good name is rather to be chosen than great riches" (Prov.
 22:1); "a good name is better than precious ointment" (Eccl.
-7:1); he, who destroys Lord Neither do I condemn thee: go, and sin a man's good reputation, takes what may not ever no more" (John 8); "Doth our law judge (conbe restored.
-Sincere, honest people think more of their reputation, or good name, than of gold, or silver; however, either a good name, gold, or I have known men who would at once run to the silver can be taken away from them.
+7:1); he, who destroys a man's good reputation, takes what may not ever be restored.
+Sincere, honest people think more of their reputation, or good name, than of gold, or silver; however, either a good name, gold, or silver can be taken away from them.
 A good reputation for principle and honesty means that the bearer has sure friends in times of adversity.
 "The name of the Lord is a strong tower: the righteous runneth into it, and is safe" (Prov.
 18: 10).
 With a good name a man can carry on business on a credit basis; he can be heard by sincere people with confidence; he can rest assured that at death he will have respect of good people.
 Only its possessor can build up a good name.

 To help worthy men to retain their good reputation, which it may have cost them years of care, toil, and sacrifice to build, the Spirit forbids WHISPERINGS among brethren-private, secret peddling of hearsays, or circumstantial testimony about someone else.
 As a rule, in difficulties among brethren tattling and busybodying with the tongue is the worst feature against early, peaceful settlement, or reconciliation between disagreeing parties.
 See 1 Peter 4:15; 1 Tim.
 5:13; Tit.
 2:3.
-If a brother finds a fault in another, he should NOT run all over the congregation and the outside neighborhood and peddle it, but go privately to the accused, unbeknown to any others, and talk with him about it in a kind, charitable manner (Matt.
+If a brother finds a fault in another, he should NOT run all over the congregation and the outside neighborhood and peddle it. but go privately to the accused, unbeknown to any others, and talk with him about it in a kind, charitable manner (Matt.
 18:15-17).
 A spiritual man will do this (Gal.
 6:1, 2).